 - take the toast out the toaster

 - place the egg in the microwave for 30 seconds (you can go an extra 5 if you want it well done)

 - smash the avo on the toast and season with loads of salt and pepper

-- take the egg out the microwave and place on the avo toast and voila, you have a nearly instant and super healthy breakfast that is packed with flavour.
+- take the egg out of the microwave and place it on the avo toast and voila, you have a nearly instant and super healthy breakfast that is packed with flavour.

 I look forward to connecting with you again in the future.

 Visit my Drizzle and Dip Facebook page to get updates of all my posts.